 In this course, you will have three types of supervisors.
 Because supervisors do not always agree, it is imperative that their roles and responsibilities be differentiated.
 Your field supervisor is the clinical supervisor (clinical professional counselor, clinical psychologist, or clinical social worker) at your site.
 He or she is directly responsible for your clinical work, and should be working with you to conduct assessment, conceptualize client concerns, and select appropriate interventions.
 In contrast, your university supervisors will provide a primarily didactic experience in which course material, counseling roles, and your professional development will be discussed.
-Class also will include a group supervision component.
 However, any ideas or suggestions you receive from your university supervisor must be utilized only in consultation with your field supervisor when working at your site.
 Site supervisors have to make decisions regarding clients and site responsibilities.

 There will be group supervision by your assigned doctoral group supervisor.
 This group supervision is mandatory, just as is all supervision.
+Group Supervision cannot be made-up.
 All groups should start on time.
 Please make every effort to be present at the starting time.
 Failure to attend will result in your client hours not being counted for that period and will have course grade consequences.
-Also, you will meet with a university individual supervisor once a week for one hour as well as any and all on-site supervision which is required by the site.
-A total of 100 hours must be completed (i.e. 40 direct and 60 indirect).
-Note that direct hours are only counted in weeks in which you receive individual supervision from your university supervisor.
+Also, you will meet with a university individual supervisor once a week for one hour as well as any and all on-site supervision.
 Please take time to develop a working relationship with your supervisors (university & on-site).
 Please contact your individual university supervisor to schedule supervision sessions at times that are amiable to all parties (as long as the minimum supervision requirements are maintained).
 It is left up to you, the intern, to contact your supervisor in a timely manner if you cannot make a session, to ensure that any missed sessions are made up, to show up on time for supervision sessions, to participate actively, to submit weekly audio or video tapes, and to resolve any differences between you and your supervisors directly with the supervisor, to the extent possible.
+Note that direct hours are only counted in weeks in which you receive individual supervision from your university supervisors and on-site supervisors.

-In order for your hours to count, as well as meeting CACREP requirements, students must submit an audio, videotape or digital recordings to your university supervisor each week.
-The tapes/flash drive recordings must be of good quality so that your supervisor can hear both you and your client throughout the session.
-The recordings may be of the same client, different clients, group counseling, or psycho-educational instruction you have provided.
+In order for your hours to count, as well as meeting CACREP requirements, students must submit an audio or videotape to your university supervisor each week.
+The tapes must be of good quality so that your supervisor can hear both you and your client throughout the session.
+The tapes may be of the same client, different clients, group counseling, or psycho-educational instruction you have provided.
 Your university supervisor will work with you on issues pertaining to client taping.
 Failure to have a tape each week will result in the week's work not being counted in the logs.
 When turning in your weekly tape to the university supervisor you must include a typed-written critique of your session.
 This outline for the case write-up can be found in the practicum/internship manual.
-Remember, according to CACREP and UNO requirements, during the length of your commitment to your practicum site you will need to continue attending supervision.
+Remember, according to CACREP and UNO requirements, during the length of your commitment to your internship site you will need to continue attending supervision.
 This includes both on-site and at UNO (individual and group).
-Therefore, for example, if you have a commitment at your practicum site, but you complete your 100 hours (40 direct & 60 indirect) before the end of the semester, you still need to participate in supervision on all levels for the remaining of the semester.
+Therefore, for example, if you have a commitment at your internship site, but you complete your 300 hours (120 direct & 180 indirect) before the end of the semester, you still need to participate in supervision on all levels for the remaining of the semester.